Healthcare-Robotics/bodies-at-rest/README.md

 ## Updates since last version
-This version of the code is a light upgrade from that submitted to CVPR 2020.
+This version of the code is an upgrade from that submitted to CVPR 2020.
 Changes: improved file naming conventions, made installation easier, addition of per-image normalization to correct for blankets/sheets on the bed, other minor improvements.

 <p align="center">
   <img width="110%" src="https://github.com/henryclever/bodies-at-rest/blob/master/docs/figures/git_break9.JPG?raw=true" alt="None"/>